Bridget Prentice: Member of Parliament

 Prentice was an unsuccessful candidate in the 1987 general election, when she stood for Croydon Central.
 She contested Lewisham East at the 1992 election; its incumbent Conservative MP Colin Moynihan had a majority of 4,814.
 Prentice gained it for Labour with a majority of 1,095, and increased the majority to 12,127 in 1997.
 In subsequent general elections she held the seat with reduced majorities of 9,003 in 2001, and 6,751 in 2005.

 Appointed a Labour Whip in 1995 by Tony Blair, she continued in the role on Labour entering government in May 1997, before becoming PPS to the Minister for Trade (1998–1999), and then PPS to the Lord Chancellor (1999–2001); she then left government in 2001 to become a member of the Home Affairs Select Committee (2001–2003).

 Prentice rejoined the government in 2003, appointed again to the Government Whips' Office.
 She later became a Parliamentary Under-Secretary of State in the Department for Constitutional Affairs, continuing in the role in the department's successor, the Ministry of Justice.

 Within the department, she was responsible for reform of electoral administration, legal services, legal services complaints, legal services commissioner and ombudsman, asylum and immigration, devolution and regional policy.
 In December 2008, she was reprimanded by the Parliamentary Commissioner for Standards John Lyon, for misusing her communications allowance.
 She agreed to pay back the money, which had been spent on sending party political literature to voters who were outside her constituency, but who would join it at the next election as the result of boundary changes.

 In April 2009, Prentice announced her decision to stand down from Parliament at the following election.
 She has close ties to Bonus Pastor Secondary School in Lewisham, accepting one pupil every year for work experience, which included work within the constituency and the Houses of Parliament.

 Personal life

 Although a Roman Catholic, Prentice has been a Governor at Trinity Church of England All Through School since 2010.
-In September 2013, she was elected Chair of the Governing Body.
+In September 2013, she was elected chair of its governing body.
 She resigned from her membership of the Labour Party in May 2019.

-Prentice is a participant in the 2022-23 series of the quiz show Only Connect, in the team "Jugadores".
+Prentice was a participant in the 2022-23 series of the quiz show Only Connect, in the team "Jugadores".